Emory University

 UCLA

-PHYSCI 98TW: Sex, Gender, and Feeding – Intersections in the Brain [Spring 2022]
+PHYSCI 98TW: Sex, Gender, and Feeding – Intersections in the Brain [S22]

 Using papers investigating sex and/or gender contributions to feeding, this seminar explores how (neuro)science benefits from interdisciplinary study.
 Students will gain confidence interpreting data, appreciation for the scientific method, and insight into how science and society impact one another